kobsio/kobs/docs/resources/dashboards.md

 ## Example

-The following dashboard, shows the CPU and Memory usage of a selected Pod.
-When this dashboard is used in via a team or application, it is possible to set the namespace and a regular expression to pre select all the Pods.
-These values are then used to get the names of all Pods and a user can then select the name of a Pod via the `var_pod` variable.

-The dashboard only uses the Prometheus plugin to show the CPU Usage, Memory Usage, the Network Usage and some other information via different charts and tables.
+The following dashboard can be used to display the resource usage of the containers in a pod.
+It can be used within an application and can be customized via the `namespace` and `pod` placeholders.

 ```yaml
 ---